jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-1a.md

-+++
+---
+title: "The funds which belong to the sovereign or commonwealth"
+heading: "Chapter 2 Part 1a"
+date: 2020-12-31
+image: "/covers/wn.jpg"
-title=  "The funds which belong to the sovereign or commonwealth" description=  "The revenue which pays for national defense and the government may be drawn from some fund for from the revenue of the people" date=  2015-01-31 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-4" linkbtext=  "Part 3T" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-1b" linkftext=  "Chapter 2 Part 1B" heading=  "Part 1a" icon=  "/icons/smith.png"
+description: "The revenue which pays for national defense and the government may be drawn from some fund for from the revenue of the people"
-+++
+icon: "/icons/smith.png"
+author: Adam Smith
+---

 {{< s v="1" >}} The revenue which pays for national defense and supporting the dignity of the chief magistrate may be drawn=

 - from some fund of the commonwealth, independent of the revenue of the people; or
 - from the revenue of the people

 ## Part 1 The funds which belong to the sovereign or commonwealth